pchdev/wsclang/README.md

 # wsclang

-a tester repository for sclang websocket primitives proposal, using sc3.10 and mongoose library at the moment
+A tester repository for a sclang websocket primitives proposal, using sc3.10 and mongoose library at the moment.
+This project was initially created as a replacement for the [libossia-supercollider](https://github.com/OSSIA/ossia-supercollider) bindings, and is currently used and developed in combination with @thibaudk's new [OSSIA quark](https://github.com/OSSIA/ossia-sclang) for supercollider.

 ## installing